Day 1: Dev Environment Setup

 branch 'main' set up to track 'origin/main'.

 You can now go back to your GitHub repo page (at https://github.com/your-GitHub-account-name/Day-1, using this example) and refresh your browser.
-You will see somethig like this:
+You will see something like this:

 Day 1 Recap

 Today, we set up our development environment for building business web applications using Python.
 We installed VS Code, configured essential extensions, and set up a virtual environment.
-We also explored the Jupyter notebook interface and created a simple web application, as well as installed essential libraries for data handling, visualization, and web development.
+We also explored the Jupyter notebook interface and created a simple web application.

 We learned how to create a project structure that is easy to navigate and maintain and also discussed best practices for managing dependencies, using virtual environments, and documenting our code.